gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

 :switch:`--ext={extension}`
   Specify an alternate ali file extension.
 The default is ``ali`` and other extensions (e.g. ``gli`` for C/C++ sources) may be specified via this switch.
-  Note that if this switch overrides the default, which means that only the new extension will be considered.
+  Note that if this switch overrides the default, only the new extension will be considered.

 .. index:: --RTS (gnatxref)